-Do you know when to write everyday and when it should be every day?
-This blog post will help you get it right.
+Are you confused about when to use everyday and every day?
+This blog post will clarify the difference and help you get it right.

 The Difference between Everyday and Every Day